(The Tragedy of Macbeth is out now on Apple TV+. It will also have a limited theatrical run starting on February 25th.)

 McDormand is equally impressive.
 Lady Macbeth is an often mistreated part, forgotten by filmmakers in favor of the flashiness of her counterpart.
 Not here.
 In McDormand’s hands, she’s cool, calculated, and strangely warm to those she cherishes.
 Namely, herself and her man.
 As the walls close in, Coen’s adaptation says much more by what it leaves out than in.

 Macbeth comes with a supporting cast of impeccable theater veterans.
-Most notably Kathryn Hunter, playing all three Witches.
+Most notably Kathryn Hunter, who plays all three Witches.
 It is a staggering role of incredible physicality.
 One of the very best put on screen.
 Aided by Bruno Delbonnel’s dreamlike cinematography, these sequences are nightmarish and beautiful.

 The Tragedy of Macbeth is the perfect marriage of material and director, cast to perfection.